 On a regular microscope or slit lamp, it can be difficult to see demodex, but we can see the remnants and signs of them.
 What we see are what we call collarettes around the base of the eyelashes, and this indicates that demodex is living there.

-The basis of treatment for Demodex eyelash mites stems around good eyelid hygiene and a prepared tea tree essential oil eyelid cleanser.
-Below we will discuss different ways to enhance your eyelid hygiene, therefore decreasing these pesky eyelash bugs!
+The basis of support in the management of Demodex eyelash mites stems around good eyelid hygiene and a prepared tea tree essential oil eyelid cleanser.
+Below we will discuss different ways to enhance your eyelid hygiene.

 To use a tea tree foaming face wash, simply lather the soap between wet hands and apply in circular motions to your wet face, taking care to close the eyes tightly and rinse them well afterward.
 Tea tree essential oil can burn if it makes direct contact with your eyes, so make sure to rinse thoroughly.

 The Heyedrate Tea Tree Foaming Face Wash contains 19 plant based botanicals and extracts.

 This is a simple way to support the health of the eyelids.
 The heat from a warm compress will heat up the compacted oil in your glands and allow the oils to disperse more freely.
 The mites are less likely to feed on oil that isn't stagnant.

 To use a warm compress eye mask, simply microwave the mask on high for 20 seconds, test the temperature on the inside of your wrist, and then place over your closed eyelids for 15-20 minutes.
 Sit back and relax!
 You'll want to do this twice per day for maintenance.
 We recommend the MediViz Warm Compress Eye Mask with Removable Cover for ease of use.